Last Updated on June 2, 2022 by Igor Karni

-E-Bikes, as opposed to traditional bicycles, require less cardiac exertion and therefore produce less strain on the heart.
-Not only is a great form of commuting, but if you are a heart patient who otherwise relies on walking for exercise, e-Biking is a much quicker way to get around, especially if you are feeling limited when it comes to walking.
+E-bikes, as opposed to traditional bicycles, require less cardiac exertion and therefore produce less strain on the heart.
+Not only is it a great form of commuting, but if you are a heart patient who otherwise relies on walking for exercise, e-bike riding is a much quicker way to get around, especially if you are feeling limited when it comes to walking.

 You don’t have to ride for long to make a difference: it only requires 2-4 hours a week to overall improve your health.
-E-Biking is a wonderful way to strengthen your muscles and increase your stamina and aerobic fitness.
+E-bike riding is a wonderful way to strengthen your muscles and increase your stamina and aerobic fitness.

 Your heart, lungs and blood vessels all benefit, e-Bikes are easy to use, and you can adjust the intensity by increasing or decreasing the pedal-assist.